zilla0717/TechServicing/README.md

 # TechServicing
-Aim to build a third-party platform for compensable service between service consumers and providers.
+Aim to build a third-party platform for compensable services between service consumers and providers.